 The global pandemic has affected many of Temple’s normal on-campus operations.
-Find out everything you need to know about changes on our campuses, including changes that impact student housing, parking and facilities.
+Find out everything you need to know about changes on our campuses, including mask requirements while on campus, student housing and more.

 On Main Campus, masks will be distributed at the following locations.

 - Howard Gittis Student Center Information Desk

 Masks are also available to buy online through our mask storefront.

 Students who test positive or presumed positive for COVID-19, or have been deemed a close contact, defined as closer than six feet for 15 or more minutes to a person who has tested positive for or presumed to have COVID-19, should follow the instructions below.

 As communicated in a message from Chancellor Englert, our plan for the fall semester is to be primarily in person with a substantial number of students returning to campus.
 We hope to return to a vibrant campus experience, with our residence halls, dining halls, Student Center and academic buildings, as well as our athletic and recreational facilities, open this fall.
 More details about our increased campus presence will become available as we approach the fall semester.